Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas vs. Penn State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's contest between the Texas Longhorns (27-8) and the Penn State Nittany Lions (23-13) at Wells Fargo Arena has a projected final score of 75-68 based on our computer prediction, with a favored Texas squad taking home the win.
-Tipoff is at 7:45 PM ET on March 18.
+Saturday's contest at Wells Fargo Arena has the Texas Longhorns (27-8) matching up with the Penn State Nittany Lions (23-13) at 7:45 PM ET on March 18.
+Our computer prediction projects a 75-68 victory for Texas, who are favored by our model.

-According to our computer prediction, Texas projects to cover the 5.5-point spread in its matchup against Penn State.
-The over/under is listed at 138.5, and the two sides are projected to hit the over.
+Based on our computer prediction, Texas projects to cover the 5.5-point spread in its matchup versus Penn State.
+The total has been set at 138.5, and the two sides are projected to hit the over.

 Texas vs. Penn State Game Info & Odds